Mt. Deception Climb

 The highest peak in the eastern Olympics and the second highest in the range after Mt.
 Olympus, Mt.
-Deception is a rewarding climb on a big mountain.
+Deception offers a rewarding climb on a big mountain.
 Despite it’s relatively non-technical nature, there’s still plenty of excitement to be had.
 In spring and early summer conditions we climb the Northeast Chute, a steep 45°+ degree gully.
-Later in the season the route becomes more of scramble, but still requires crampons to cross an old pocket glacier below the summit.
+Later in the season the route becomes a steep scramble on rock, still requiring crampons to cross an old pocket glacier below the summit.

 Our first day of the trip is spent hiking into Royal Basin, one of the most scenic campsites in Olympic National Park.
-We climb on day 2, returning to our camp near Royal Lake, and hike out on day 3.
+With an alpine start, we climb on day 2, pack up camp, and hike out to the trailhead.

 We meet at Sequim Bay State Park at 8am for introductions, gear check, and final preparations.
 From here it’s about a half hour drive to our trailhead on the Dungeness River.